Bentonville Farmers Market Saturdays, 7am to 1pm. April 24th through October 30th. The Downtown Square.

 Pine Mountain Village, 2075 E. Van Buren St. Eureka Springs, AR 72631.
 Tuesdays and Thursdays 7:00AM- Noon, April-November.
 The market has between 12 and 20 vendors featuring locally grown and organic produce, pasture raised poultry and eggs, organic beef, bakery products, hand milled soaps and beauty products, and hand-made, farm-based crafts.

 September.
 110 Park Dr in Old Town Park.

-Springdale Farmers’ Market Tuesdays, Thursdays, and Saturdays, 7am to 1pm.
+Tuesdays, Thursdays, and Saturdays, 7am to 1pm.
 May through October.
-Memorial Walk, Jones Center for Families, Emma Avenue and Hwy 265.
+On the Memorial Walk at the Jones Center for Families, Hwy 265 and Emma Ave, Springdale.

 What is a CSA?
 It’s a way to get primo produce while insuring your local farmer customers and capital.
 To join a CSA you generally pay an annual fee before the season begins to reserve your share.
 This helps your farmer plan their production and provides cash to get the crop planted.
 If a farmer both provides a CSA and produce at a farmers’ market, CSA subscribers get first dibs!
 CSA are usually the best deal for farmers and customers.

 Here’s a list of CSAs in Northwest Arkansas: